colinnewell/pwsafe-de-dup/README.md

 ## Debugging

-If you're using delve[^1] to debug this then the password input requires a tty.
+If you're using delve to debug this then the password input requires a tty.
 This isn't something you'll get out of the box while running delve on the console.
 To work around that you can use the new `--tty` option.

-Use the ptyme[^2] program to provide a tty you can link to on one terminal:
+Use the ptyme program to provide a tty you can link to on one terminal:

     $ target/debug/ptyme
     Opened new PTY device: /dev/pts/6